namecoin/Convergence/README.md

 9. Click the Convergence icon to turn it green.
 10. Set your favorite browser to use the proxy settings which are in the main FreeSpeechMe-Standalone window.
 11. Close FreeSpeechMe-Standalone.
 12. Import the Convergence Certificate Authority into your browser.
-On Linux, this can hopefully be accomplished by going to the "client-standalone-build" directory, and running the "install_tls.sh" script in a terminal.
+On Linux, this can hopefully be accomplished by going to the FreeSpeechMe-Standalone profile directory, and running the "install_tls.sh" script from the "client-standalone-build" in a terminal.
 Windows may be similar, please experiment and report back.
 13. Reopen FreeSpeechMe-Standalone.
 14. You might need to restart your browser for the Certificate Authority to take effect.
 15. Look for bugs, report them, and send in pull requests.